‘I’m praying its for real’: City of Ashland excited about news of Cliffs/AK Steel merger

 Cleveland-Cliffs Inc. and AK Steel Holding Corporation announced recently they have entered into a definitive merger agreement pursuant to which Cliffs will acquire all of the issued and outstanding shares of AK Steel common stock.

-Upon completion of the transaction, Cliffs shareholders will own approximately 68 percent and AK Steel shareholders will own approximately 32 percent of the combined company, respectively, on a fully diluted basis
+Upon completion of the transaction, Cliffs shareholders will own approximately 68% and AK Steel shareholders will own approximately 32 percent of the combined company, respectively, on a fully diluted basis

 “I’m thinking right here at Christmas time something like this breaking is going to mean something to a lot of these people,” said Ashland Mayor Steve Gilmore.